cobblau/RFC2Kindle/README.md

 If you try to read RFC from kindle, you will find that figures are not showing correctly, no jumping from TOC, texts are flowing crazy etc.

-So I wrote this python script based on the RFC-2-Kindle project on github(https://github.com/pingwin/RFC-2-Kindle).
+So I wrote this python script based on the RFC-2-Kindle project on github.

-RFC2Kindle is much better than RFC-2-Kindle with the follow reasons:
+RFC2Kindle is much better than RFC-2-Kindle on:
 * delete page breaks
 * more image elements
 * smarter title handling
 * smarter catalog handling
+* easily to run

 ### Package Required
 - ImageMagick